Chicken Burrito Dip – chicken, beans, and corn baked with enchilada sauce and cheese for a delicious party snack!

 - 1 small onion, diced

 - 1 cup frozen fire-roasted or regular corn, thawed and drained

 - 3 cups shredded Monterey jack cheese

-Heat the olive oil in a large pan over medium heat.
-Add onion and cook until soft and translucent.
+- Heat the olive oil in a large pan over medium heat.
+Add onion and jalapeno and cook until veggies are softened and onion is translucent.
 Add garlic and cook until fragrant, about 30 seconds.
 Stir in the chicken, beans, corn, red enchilada sauce, cumin, and half of the cheese.
 Raise heat and bring to a simmer.
 Remove from heat and transfer to a 9x13-inch baking dish.
 Sprinkle with remaining cheese.

 - Bake for 10 - 15 minutes or until all the cheese is melted and bubbly.
 Garnish with sour cream and cilantro.